zaraquail/BUPA-Liver-Disorders-data-set/README.md

 When the above Readdata.py Python code was run, it generated the full data set in the command prompt interface.

-### Calculate the mean value of each column
+### Calculating the mean value of each column
-I calculated the mean value of each column by writing Python code as shown in BUPAMean.py and the results were as follows follows:
+I calculated the mean value of each column by writing Python code as shown in BUPAMean.py and the results were as follows [6]:

 Mean of first column is:  90.15942028985508